 Mr. Watson has done a lot of volunteer work in the community.
 He has served as the chairman of the Health Advisory Committee for the Wilmington Metropolitan Urban League, the Health Equity Committee for the State of Delaware, and the City of Wilmington Healthy Mother’s Consortium.

 He currently is seated on the committee of the Delaware Healthy Mother and Infant Consortium (DHMIC) appointed by the governor.

 He was employee with DuPont for over five years in various corporate finance positions.

 Mr. Watson obtained his Bachelor of Science at Cornell University and his MBA at the Indiana University-Kelley School of Business.

 Mr. Watson is the proud father of four adult children of whom all work diligently in the day-to-day operations of the LHC.

 Mr. Watson believes in holistic healing that embraces wellness from a physical, mental, social, nutritional, and spiritual approach.
 He believes that people are similar to a tree.
 We must look beyond the leaves and fruit of the tree, but we must also go deep into the roots to determine the true health of a tree.
 He leads the Life Health Center with passion and a vision to see the communities they serve to thrive and transform into being a valuable part to society.

 He and his wife, Denise, Co-Pastor the Worship House located in Wilmington, Delaware.

-Denise Watson is the General Manager of LHC.
+Denise Watson is the Chief Operation Officer, COO of Life Health Center.
 She obtained her Bachelor of Arts in Economics at Spelman, and a Master’s in Business at the University of Delaware.
 Denise has been working in the medical field for over 20 years.
 She was introduced to health care at a young age while working with her father in the industry as a teenager.
 She is the oldest of three children of Forrest Watson, III, Founder and Chief Executive Officer / Executive Director.

 During Denise’s former career as a teacher, she worked extensively within the public school system with youth who were at risk.
 While working with the students she realized the disparaging effect depravity of good, and holistic health care had on their behavior, mental health, and ability to learn.